plaidfinch/myxine/README.md

 ```

 You can still update the content with further `POST` requests, but a web browser
-won't see those changes until someone reloads the page.
+won't see those changes until you reload the page.

-### Binary content

-A common gotcha is trying to upload non-text static content (like an image) but
+**Binary content:** A common gotcha is trying to upload non-text content but
-forgetting to send it in binary mode.
-This will corrupt your content in
+forgetting to send it in binary mode—this will corrupt your data in
 transmission.
-To fix, just make sure you send the request in binary mode.
-For
+To make sure non-text things get transmitted okay, just make sure
+you send the request in binary mode.
+For example, to upload an image `ocean.png`
-example, to upload an image `ocean.png` with `curl`, we would say:
+with `curl`, you could say:

 ```bash
 $ curl -H "Content-Type: image/png"      \